Sitri08/Parthenon/README.md

 # Parthenon

-A tool for online learning on the topic of Greek Mythology.
+A tool for online learning on the topic of Greek Mythology, written in C# and SQL using Visual Studio.

 Current language support: Romanian
 System requirements: